Last updated on March 12, 2026

 Numot, the Devastator | Illustration by Dan Dos Santos

 Land destruction can be a really fun strategy to build around and play.
 It’s very much not a fun strategy to play against.
-Always make sure that you’ve checked with your playgroup before playing one of these decks, because they’re essentially a huge rule 0 violation.
+Always make sure that you’ve checked with your playgroup before playing one of these decks, because they’re essentially a huge rule 0 violation, or at least belong in Commander brackets 4 and 5.
 If everyone’s fine with it, then go ahead and build it as nasty as you can.

-But I wanna know what you guys think.
 Did I miss out on any great commanders for land destruction decks?
 What’s your favorite commander for this strategy?
-Have you ever had to face off against one of these decks?
+Have you ever had to face off against one of these commanders?
 Leave a comment letting us know.
 And while you’re here, pay our Discord server a visit!
 There you’ll find an amazing community of MTG fans just like you.

 That’s all from me for now!
-Have a good one, and I’ll see you next time.
+Have a good one, and keep your footing.

 Follow Draftsim for awesome articles and set updates: